tact-lang/tact-language-server/README.md

    or [in VS Code-based editors](https://open-vsx.org/extension/tonstudio/vscode-tact)
 2. That's it!

 The extension automatically detects your Tact compiler installation.
-If you need to work with multiple Tact versions or custom builds, check out the [Toolchain management] guide.
+If you need to work with multiple Tact versions or custom-builds, check out the [toolchain management] guide.

 ![editor.png](docs/manual/assets/editor.png)